literaryverses/Algorithms/README.md

 ## Maze <a name="maze"></a>
-Algorithms that work with mazes: automatic generation and pathfinding
+Algorithms that work with mazes: automatic generation and (eventually) pathfinding

 ### alphabet.py
 Takes inputs from a string to generate a template of an orthogonal maze with words within them.